Door-opening Configuration

 On the Directory > User > +Add interface, scroll to the Access Setting section.

-Security Relay: When the device is connected to a security relay.
-You can check the option to grant users permission to trigger the security relay.
+• Security Relay: When the device is connected to a security relay.
+You can check the option to permit users to trigger the security relay.

-Web Relay: Specify the ID of web relay action commands that you’ve configured on the Web Relay interface.
+• Web Relay: Specify the ID of the web relay action commands that you’ve configured on the Web Relay interface.
 A default value of 0 indicates that the web relay will not be triggered.

 Import/Export User Data